rschristopher/ischristtrue.com/src/modern-views/millennialism.md

     And when **the thousand years** are expired, Satan shall be loosed out of his prison, And shall go out to deceive the nations which are in the four quarters of the earth, Gog and Magog, to gather them together to battle: the number of whom is as the sand of the sea.

+This relatively short passage has spawned countless chiliastic ideologies and fantasies, including an entire genre of story telling.
+This is all despite explicit warnings in that same original text not to

 ancient chiliastic views were infrequent and we're condemned, most were a reaction to gnosticism in the ancient world.
 Specifically to defend the pharisaic incarnation view..
-The modern version of chiliasm is simily that it defends the secular mechanistic view.. that is, it embraces a literal mechanistic interpretation of the millennium and the messianic age.
+The modern version of chiliasm is similar in that it defends the secular mechanistic view.. that is, it embraces a literal mechanistic interpretation of the millennium and the messianic age.

 There are many forms of millennialism, and all require a separation of the messianic age from the millennium, and hence chiliastic literature refers to the "church age" as our current age, rather than "messianic age", which is the "millennium" usually taken literally from a modern worldview.